 Besides being very suitable for a wide range of users, what truly sets the Rock Prodigy apart is its progression of ever more challenging holds.
 Its tapered four-finger edges with accompanying positioning bumps are nearly unbeatable for tracking and encouraging progress.
 The same could the about all the ways people could take advantage of its two and three-finger pockets.
 Who is the Rock Prodigy not good for?
 Well, almost no one from a climbing standpoint but its large mounting dimensions means it might not be an option for climbers who don't have the right type of space in which to mount it.

-At $130, the Rock Prodigy is on the more expensive side of polyester resin models.
+At $130, the Rock Prodigy is on the more expensive side of polyurethane resin models.
 We feel this model's top-end performance, plethora of progressively harder holds, and two-part design mean it's easily worth its price.
-It is also worth remembering that while it is the most expensive polyester resin model, it isn't quite as expensive as some wood models like the Beastmakers which both retail around $160.
+It is also worth remembering that while it is pricey, it isn't quite as expensive as some wood models like the Beastmakers which both retail around $160.
 What doesn't help this model's value is that unlike most other models, the Rock Prodigy will almost undoubtedly need to be mounted on a piece of plywood (not included, of course).
 For those with a history of shoulder or elbow pain, this model's two part-design can be catered to its specific user and thus reduces stress on those joints.
 This feature alone might justify the price for some users.

 The Trango Rock Prodigy Training Center is easily one of the best all-around models out there.
 Its wealth of grips work well for a wide range of users, and no other model works as well for as many ability levels.
 It offers one of the absolute best progressions of holds, and we loved its subtle features to help better track your progress and diversify the use of many of the holds.
 While this model doesn't have the best texture in our review, it's totally fine, even for intense use.
 This model's few downsides mostly relate to its more involved mounting process and the larger space required to set it up properly.
 However, we feel that as long as you have the space to fit the Rock Prodigy, this model's wide mounting pattern is easily worth the improved ergonomics and reduced stress on its user's shoulders and elbows.